 Commitment to Equal Employment Opportunity

-It has been, and will continue to be, the policy of the Medical University of South Carolina (MUSC) to recruit, hire, train, and promote into all job levels the most qualified persons without regard to race, color, religion, sex, age, national origin, disability, or veteran status, except where gender is a bona fide occupational qualification.
+It has been, and will continue to be, the policy of the Medical University of South Carolina (MUSC) to recruit, hire, train, and promote into all job levels the most qualified persons without regard to race, color, religion, sex, age, national origin, disability, veteran status, genetic information, sexual orientation or gender identity except where sex is a bona fide occupational qualification.
 All employment and promotional decisions are based upon job-related requirements, and must comply with the principles of equal employment opportunity.

-To advance these ends, MUSC has developed an Affirmative Action Plan (AAP) with specific and result-oriented procedures to ensure equal employment and educational opportunity.
+To advance these ends, MUSC has developed an Affirmative Action Program (AAP), supported by the President of the University, with specific and results-oriented procedures to ensure equal employment opportunity.
 This AAP as written is not to be considered a permanent document.
-The AAP will be evaluated in an ongoing manner through a defined audit mechanism in order to assess progress or detect potential problems.
-This plan shall also be evaluated, and updated on an annual basis and modified or revised at other times as appropriate.
+The AAP will be evaluated on an ongoing basis through a defined audit and reporting system in order to assess progress and detect potential problems.
+This program shall also be evaluated, and updated on an annual basis and modified or revised at other times as appropriate.

 Medical University of South Carolina